Quantitative non-classicality of mediated interactions: Inaccessible mediator

 Another route would be to use gravity to execute dynamics which by other means is known to be non-decomposable.
 For example, we have shown below Eq.~(\ref{EQ_AB_DET}) that maximally entangling maps do not admit decomposable dilations for $d_M \le \min(d_A,d_B)$.
 The schemes in Refs.~\cite{Bose2017,Marletto2017} indeed use gravity to implement maximal entanglement, but only between two-level quantum systems encoded in path degree of freedom.
 It would therefore be interesting to determine whether gravity could be used to maximally entangle masses in more paths.
-Along the same line, we showed that swapping does not admit decomposable dilation even for unbounded mediator.
-Accordingly, we leave it as an open problem to verify if gravity could implement the $\texttt{SWAP}$ gate.
+Along the same line, we showed that $\texttt{SWAP}$ does not admit any decomposable dilation, even with an infinite-dimensional mediator.
+Interestingly, Ref.~\cite{Lami2023} argues that gravity could implement the $\texttt{SWAP}$ gate.
+In addition, the time it takes to implement the gate is twice as long as the time it takes to implement the maximally entangling unitary, showing that it is not much more demanding than entanglement-based method.
+This provides an alternative witness of quantum properties of gravitational interaction that does not rely on a dimension of mediator.